Univ-Wyo-Education/S22-1010/homework/09/Assignment-09-tf-linear-model.raw.md

 Update the data and re-train the model to use the new set of data.
 Then do a prediction with it.

+Turn in your code with the updated model and an example of your output.